Why modern machines are key to harvesting California food

 In Colusa County, sunflowers have lost their golden color.
 A combine just outside the city of Colusa mows through dried stems and consumes the entire plant.
 Ben Carter starts harvest in late August and early September.

 "These are hybrid sunflowers for seed, and we use a combine to harvest them.
 We only harvest the females.
-The males are destroyed," said Carter.
+The males are destroyed," Carter said.

 In one massive swath, the plant is fed into the belly of the machine, smashing and separating the seeds from the petals, and spitting out the leftovers.

-"It would be way too time-consuming to do what we do without the mechanization," said Carter.
+"It would be way too time-consuming to do what we do without the mechanization," Carter said.

 In Maxwell, the smell of cucumber lingers in the air as the harvester turns a leafy green field into a sloppy brown mess.
 The cucumbers in this field are not destined for the supermarket.